 Click on the Set button to set the camera's current position as the start point for panning (0 degree).
-Click on Save to apply and store the settings.

 The "Logout" Tab

 Click on the tab Logout on the top of the page, and the login window will pop up.
 This enables logging in with a different username.